RecklessWave/reckless-node-perforce/README.md

 ## Debugging:

 A debug option has been added to make it easier to see what commands are being run.
-To use it, simply call p4.setDebugMode(true) after requiring the library.
-You will see debug info logged to console in this format:
+Its output looks like this:

 ```
 [P4 DEBUG] p4.exe edit -c 109 -t text //depot/MyFileName.json
 ```

+To use it, simply call `p4.setDebugMode(true)` after requiring the library.
+You will see debug info logged to console in this format:

 ```js
 var p4 = require('reckless-node-perforce');